UI/UX Case Study: Drill It

 Drill IT is a service for providing psychological assistance through unique training programs and courses in the fields of social engineering and personal development.
 These courses contribute to successful social communication of students in any situation.

-It was necessary for me to design a process through which the user can establish a trusting relationship with the teacher and himself.
+We had to design a process through which the user can establish a trusting relationship with the teacher and himself.
 Keep in mind that Drill IT sells its own unique courses and training programs, because of this, it was important to build the marketing foundation of the platform in the first place.

-I used Figma, Principle, Adobe After Effects, Adobe Illustrator
+Figma, Principle, Adobe After Effects, Adobe Illustrator

 Part 1.
 Design Process

-I started the whole process with studying the target audience, full information about the training programs and the intricacies of the company.
+We started the whole process with studying the target audience, full information about the training programs and the intricacies of the company.

 Low fidelity wireframes provide a simple picture by organizing blocks that show the space allocated to media and mimic the content used to get a rough idea of the various blocks of content.